Persona 2: Innocent Sin: Setting and characters

-Innocent Sin takes place in 1999 in Sumaru (珠閒瑠), a fictional seaside city in Japan with a population over 1.28 million.
+Innocent Sin takes place in 1999 in Sumaru (珠閒瑠), a seaside city in Japan with a population over 1.28 million.
 Most of the protagonists come from two high schools in Sumaru: Seven Sisters (七姉妹学園), a prestigious school which the protagonist attends, and the less-prestigious Kasugayama (春日山).
 During the course of the game, popular rumors of various kinds around the city begin to come true, sometimes with dire consequences.
 The party wields the power to summon Personas: they are defined in the game's instruction manual as "another side of [the protagonists]".
 The power of Persona is granted to the party by Philemon (フィレモン, Firemon), a being from the collective unconscious who acts as a spiritual guide and helper.
 A key element of the story is the Oracle of Maia, a prophecy foretelling of a series of events which will lead to the world's end during a planetary conjunction called the Grand Cross.

 The protagonist of Innocent Sin is Tatsuya Suou, a popular senior student at Seven Sisters who prefers to keep himself isolated from the rest of the school.
 He joins with other students to investigate the happenings around Sumaru: Lisa "Ginko" Silverman, a Caucasian second-year at Seven Sisters who was raised in Japan, and Eikichi "Michel" Mishina, the second-year delinquent leader of Kasugayama High, as well as the adult Maya Amano, a reporter for a teen magazine, and Yukino "Yuki" Mayuzumi, a former student of St. Hermelin High and Maya's photographer.
 They are later joined by Jun Kurosu, Tatsuya's childhood best friend and a third-year student from Kasugayama High.
 Other important characters include members of the Masked Circle, a group influencing the rumors around Sumaru; and Nyarlathotep, a representative of the collective unconscious who acts in opposition to Philemon.